jamesbane/automate/steward-master/README.md

-# Steward
+# Toolbox
-A web application to provide automation solutions.
+A web application to provide a toolbox of automation solutions.

-### stew·ard
-/ˈst(y)o͞oərd/
-*noun:* an official appointed to supervise arrangements or keep order at a large public event
-*verb:* manage or look after (another's property).

 ## Development Requirements
 A virtual environment for python is **strongly** recommended!